New mechanism and exact theory of superconductivity from strong repulsive interaction: Results

 This attractive interaction leads to the formation valley-singlet two-particle bound states, which exactly correspond to the $f$-wave pairs observed on the lattice (see Fig.~\ref{fig:PairBindingBandwidth}).
 Indeed, the pair amplitude $f_{+K} f_{-K}$ is odd under the reflection that interchanges the two valleys.
 To verify the validity of our continuum model, we calculate the two-particle binding energy $\varepsilon_b$ in the field theory, and using the parameters $m$ and $g$ given by Eq.~\eqref{couplingconstant} and~\eqref{eq:CoefficientSchriefferModel}, compare it with the exact solution of the lattice model.
 The expression for $\varepsilon_b$ is

-with $\varepsilon_{\rm uv} = \pi W / 9$ an energy cutoff that we fix with the exact binding energy at $V \to \infty$ (see App.~\ref{app:ContinuumModel}).
+with $\varepsilon_{\rm uv} = \pi W / 9$ an energy cutoff that we fix with the exact binding energy at $V \to \infty$~\cite{SuppMat}.
 The exponent $g_0$ in Eq.~\eqref{eq:ContBinding}, defined by the ratio of effective pairing interaction $g$ and the bandwidth, only depends on the ratio $V/\Delta$ in the narrow band regime $t\ll \Delta$.
 Remarkably, a perfect agreement between continuum theory and lattice model is found at all values of $V/\Delta$ (see Fig.~\ref{fig:PairBindingBandwidth}).
 This proves the accuracy of our mapping from lattice model to continuum theory.

+Let us summarize our achievements so far.
+We have transformed the strongly repulsive model (Eq.~\ref{eq:OriginalModel}), into an effective Hamiltonian for doped particles featuring attractive interaction.
+When the single particle bandwidth is small, this transformation is exact and the two-particle pairing problem is solved exactly.
+The nature of the ground state at low density depends on the strength of this attraction, measured by the dimensionless coupling constant $g_0$.
+If $g_0$ is small, the binding energy is small compared to the Fermi energy and the doped charge form a weakly attractive Fermi gas.
+On the other hand, a large $g_0$ will produce tightly bound pairs.
+One can tune between these two regimes by increasing the ratio $V/\Delta$, as shown Fig.~\ref{fig:PairBindingBandwidth}a.

 The attractive Fermi gas in two dimensions is known to be superconducting at low temperature and exhibits a BCS-BEC crossover as the ratio between pair binding and Fermi energies changes from small to large values~\cite{randeria1989bound,bertaina2011bcs,parish2015bcs}.
-In the region of weakly bound pairs $\varepsilon_b \ll E_F$, the critical temperature is given by $k_B T_c = e^{\gamma-1} \sqrt{ 2 E_F \varepsilon_b} / \pi$ with $\gamma \simeq 0.577$ Euler's constant~\cite{miyake1983fermi,gor1961contribution,petrov2003superfluid}.
-From the expression for binding energy Eq.~\eqref{eq:ContBinding}, we derive a formula for $T_c$ in our model:
+In the region of weakly bound pairs $\varepsilon_b \ll E_F$, the critical temperature is given by $k_B T_c = e^{\gamma-1} \sqrt{ 2 E_F \varepsilon_b} / \pi$ with $\gamma \simeq 0.577$ Euler's constant~\cite{miyake1983fermi,petrov2003superfluid}.
+In terms of the dimensionless coupling constant $g_0$ (Eq.~\eqref{eq:ContBinding}), we obtain the explicit formula for $T_c$:

+where the Gorkov Melik-Barkhudarov corrections have been included to correctly describe the strong coupling nature of the superconducting state~\cite{gor1961contribution,chubukov2016superconductivity}.
+As an example, this formula safely applies at $\delta = 0.1$ if $V < 0.7 \Delta$, where we both have $\exp(1/g_0) > 10$ and $\varepsilon_b \lesssim E_F/2$~\cite{bertaina2011bcs}, as confirmed thereafter by exact diagonalization.

 On the other side of the crossover $\varepsilon_b \gg E_F$, the physics depends on the interaction between the bosonic pairs.
 When these bosons repel, the system exhibits a BKT transition toward a BEC at low temperature~\cite{fisher1988dilute}, while it collapses if bosons attract~\cite{ruprecht1995time,roberts2001controlled}.
 Between the extreme BCS and BEC limits, the critical temperature satisfies the very general bound $k_B T_c \leq E_F / 8$ ~\cite{hazra2019bounds}, which limits the largest achievable $T_c$.